Colours, Community & Chemistry was a 17-week exhibition at the People’s History Museum on the Salford-Manchester border in Northwest England.

 Young children and their families and other visitors interpreted Camilla Rostvik’s data on women in science through vinyl shapes, colours and glue (and a few irresistible pompoms).

 Craftivists Warp & Weft made the Big-Up Female Boffins banner and jointly ran some events.

 Jenny White speaking: A story from Kathleen Ollerenshaw about Manchester’s Shirley Institute for cotton research

-We were able to see the macromolecular picture, including the amount of cellulose in one filament.
+We were able to see the macromolecular picture, including the amount of cellulose in one filament of artificial silk.

 Below is a rayon spectrum created at the exhibition by microscopic analysis of the blue pigmented skein (twist) of filaments: